some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

 * TTL shall be set to the lifetime of the Find Service entry.
 After this lifetime the Find Service entry shall be considered not existing.
+(Service Registry only).

-.. feat_req:: 🎯
+.. feat_req:: ⓘ
     :id: feat_req_someipsd_264
-    :reqtype: Requirement
+    :reqtype: Information
     :security: NO
     :safety: QM
     :satisfies: